How can we help you find your perfect cover?

-Unfortunately, there’s a huge number of illnesses and disabilities out there can affect any one of us.
+Unfortunately, there’s a huge number of illnesses and disabilities out there that can affect any one of us.
 As great as it would be, Critical Illness Insurance can’t cover absolutely everything.
 You might come across a policy that will cover 10 main illnesses, another will cover around 40 and some might even cover up to 100.
 Most policies will always include the ‘main’ illnesses which include a coronary artery bypass, a major heart attack, kidney failure, a major organ transplant, multiple sclerosis, a stroke and a defined set of specific cancers.

 So, it makes sense to opt for the most extensive cover available, right?
 Maybe, if your budget can stretch that far, but it’s important to note that you may only be able to claim on some illnesses if they are in the advanced stages or if they will result in permanent symptoms.
 Always check the specifics with your provider.
 And remember, you can often personalise your cover and add on any extra specific illnesses that aren’t included that you might be particularly worried about.

 When arranging your cover and getting a quote, you will need to give your adviser details about your medical history so that they can determine how much of a risk you are.
 It might be tempting to leave out minor details that may bump your premium up a little but it’s so important to be honest.
 Your insurer could void any future claims if they find out that the information on your application isn’t 100% accurate.

 When you claim on Critical Illness Insurance you’ll receive a lump sum payment to help with your financial commitments whilst you’re not able to earn a living.
 One of the first things to do when setting up your cover is to consider whether you want to take out level, increasing or decreasing cover.